2019 Education Grants

 Sisters Network Northeast Florida, Inc.: “Talking with your Doctor about your Breast Health Care”

 Studies show that poor communication between healthcare providers and their patients produce barriers to optimal treatment and good outcomes.
 The purpose of this project is to educate women in the importance of communicating with their healthcare providers about their own breast health and to aid them into becoming proactive participants in their screening, diagnosis and treatment decisions.
 Improving the quality of communication and successful dialogue between doctor and patient is important for improved patient outcomes.

 The project consists of six educational workshops presented over a 12-month period in Jacksonville’s Health Zone 1 where breast health disparities and the highest breast cancer mortality rates have been identified.
 It will target the minority and medically underserved women in zip codes 32202, 32204, 32206, 32208, 32209, and 32254.
 Issues such as fear, physician/patient trust, understanding a breast diagnosis, and compliance with medical orders will be presented.
 The ultimate goal of this project is to aid in improving outcomes, saving lives, and achieving a better quality of life for women diagnosed with breast cancer within the target population.

 Women’s Center of Jacksonville, Inc.: “Bosom Buddies”

-The Bosom Buddies program will provide breast health information to women in Duval, Baker, and Nassau Counties in Northeast Florida.
-The program provides undiagnosed, access to information, consultation, and education regarding detection, lifestyle, and treatment options.
+The Bosom Buddies program will provide breast health information to women in Duval, Baker, Clay, Putnam, St. John’s and Nassau Counties in Northeast Florida.
+Bosom Buddies provides both diagnosed and undiagnosed women who may be economically and medically disadvantaged with access to information, consultation, and education regarding detection, lifestyle, and treatment options.
 Support for these women comes in the form of education workshops, one-on-one meetings with the Bosom Buddies project coordinator and consultation with a breast cancer specialist physician.